hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

 </template>
 ```

-Now lets update our component we're previewing to access this new control.
+Now let's update our component we're previewing to access this new control.

 ```html
 <my-card title="My Card Sample">